Varout/DevOrgSF/README.md

 Written by: Kevin M. O'Hara.

 Copyright: Kevin M. O'Hara.
-Details in TriggerHandler.cls
+Details in TriggerHandler.cls.

 Github: https://github.com/kevinohara80/sfdc-trigger-framework

 A framework to standardise the use of triggers in Salesforce and more easily extract the logic from the trigger class with a tidy framework.

 The naming convention I generally use is:
 - Trigger: SObjectTrigger.trigger